 ( votes)Why at the University of Southern California?
 USC’s diverse curricular offerings provide extensive opportunities for interdisciplinary study and collaboration with leading researchers in highly advanced learning environments.

-- Course Level: These opportunities are available to pursue a degree programme.
+- Course Level: These scholarships are available to pursue a degree programme.

-- Study Subject: These opportunities are awarded in the fields offered by the university.
+- Study Subject: These scholarships are awarded in the fields offered by the university.

-- Award: These financial aid positions will cover full-tuition.
+- Scholarship Award: These scholarships will cover full-tuition.

 - Nationality: USA

-- The award can be taken in the USA
+- Scholarship can be taken in the USA

 - Eligible Countries: Candidates from the USA